 - Accountable Care Organizations—Overview

-Dr. Solano has financial interests with the following proprietary entity or entities producing health care goods or services as indicated below:
+Dr. Solano has no relationships with proprietary entities producing health care goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The University of Pittsburgh School of Medicine designates this enduring material for a maximum of 0.75 AMA PRA Category 1 CreditsTM.
 Each physician should only claim credit commensurate with the extent of their participation in the activity.
 Other health care professionals are awarded (0.075) continuing education units (CEU) which are equivalent to 0.75 contact hours.

 For your credit transcript, please access our website 4 weeks post-completion at http://ccehs.upmc.edu and follow the link to the Credit Transcript page.
 If you do not provide the last 5 digits of your SSN on the next page you will not be able to access a CME credit transcript.
 Providing your SSN is voluntary.

 Release Date: 4/10/2012 | Last Modified On: 9/12/2014 | Expires: 9/14/2015

 I’m going to give you a little different talk today than you’re used to in this symposium.
 And when you try to talk about quality you have to make sure you don’t put the audience to sleep first of all.
 This has been a totally neglect area of medicine as you will see.
 However, over the last ten years and particularly over the last two or three years with some changes in legislation I really think that this is going to change the paradigm in medicine.
 I believe within the next 5 to 10 years we will see a dramatic shift from volume based, volume driven healthcare to one of quality metrics and cost and value.